 If you want to have a heel-kicking good time in Nashville, there is no better place than to go than downtown Nashville and see some of the Top Country Music Attractions in Nashville.
-We're kind of casual down here, so don't get all duded up.
+People are casual down here, so don't get all dressed up.
 Just throw on your best pair of jeans and come on as we take a tour of some of the best country music attractions in Nashville.

-Always make enough time, to gander down and take a quick tour through the Country Stars careers, lifestyles, and history.
-Nowhere else, in the world, will you find such a collection of Country Music Memorabilia.
-You'll see that Webb Pierce was quite the Flamboyant one with his guitar-shaped pool and that silver dollar studded Cadillac.
+Always make enough time, to take a quick tour through the Country Music Hall of Fame and Museum.
+Nowhere else in the world will you find such a collection of country music memorabilia.
+You'll see that Webb Pierce was quite the flamboyant one with his guitar-shaped pool and that silver dollar studded Cadillac.